EOFY

-The purpose of these reforms is fairly straightforward: reduce investor demand, improve affordability for first-home buyers, and slow down house price growth.
+The intent behind these reforms is fairly straightforward: reduce investor demand, improve affordability for first-home buyers, and slow down house price growth.

 And to be fair, there is logic behind that thinking.
 Tax settings do influence investor behaviour to some extent, and few serious economists would argue otherwise.